buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcHvacDomain/Types/IfcSpaceHeaterTypeEnum.md

 # IfcSpaceHeaterTypeEnum

-Enumeration defining the functional type of space heater.
+Enumeration defining the functional type of space heater.<!-- end of definition -->

 > NOTE This enumeration was revised in IFC4 and was renamed from _IfcHydronicHeaterTypeEnum_ in IFC2x.

 > HISTORY New enumeration in IFC2x.

 ## Items